 We welcome any comments or additional information from parents to help us provide the best possible education for your child.
 There are many different opportunities for us to report to parents throughout the school session.
-The template below is an example of the different ways through which we keep parents well informed about their child's progress.
+The template on the next page is an example of the different ways in which we keep parents well-informed about their child's progress.

-Calderwood Primary School Reporting to Parents
+Calderwood Primary School

+Reporting to Parents